Sustainable Businesses &

 The Sustainable Aluminum Network

 KCC collaborates with many national partner initiatives as well as local.
-Over the past two years we have been participating as a partner group within the Sustainable Aluminum Network, which is focused on building a zero-carbon domestic aluminum supply chain by 2030, and creating good community jobs in the process.
+Over the past two years KCC has been a partner group within the Sustainable Aluminum Network, which is focused on building a zero-carbon domestic aluminum supply chain by 2030, and creating good community jobs in the process.

 Globally, primary aluminum demand is forecasted to increase by 40% by 2050, according to the International Aluminum Institute.
 The vast majority of emissions from primary aluminum’s emissions come from electricity use.